Specs & Guidelines

 Desktop & Tablet Guidelines

-The module is fully responsive and adapts gracefully to larger viewports.
+The module adapts gracefully to larger viewports.
 The Figma file includes guidelines for layout adjustments, safe areas, proportion scaling, and interaction differences between touch and pointer-based devices.

 Prototype & Transitions

-Face Match includes predefined transition rules and micro-interactions that ensure a smooth user experience from the image comparison, to the successful and error states.
-Timing, easing, and animation guidelines are documented directly in Figma prototypes.
+Face Match includes predefined transition rules and micro-interactions that keep the experience smooth across comparison, processing, and result states.
+Timing and easing are documented directly in the Figma prototypes.

 Localization

-The Face Match module supports full localization and is designed to adapt to languages with different lengths, line breaks, and reading patterns.
+The Face Match module supports full localization and adapts to languages with different lengths, line breaks, and reading patterns.
 The Figma file includes examples for long, short, and multi-line translations to ensure layouts remain stable across regions.

 Key considerations: